Phayap Army: History

 On 8 December 1941, Japanese troops entered Thailand by land and sea.
 There had been clashes between Thai soldiers and Japanese soldiers in many southern provinces.
 Finally, the Thai and Japanese governments had negotiated and agreed to a joint war alliance with the Japanese on 25 January 1942.
 When Thailand joined the Axis powers, the Thai government had to declare war on the Allies and was forced to use military force to support the combat operations of the Imperial Japanese Army (IJA) by moving the troops of the Royal Thai Army (RTA) to capture Kengtung to be the defense of Burma, which was a territory controlled by the British Raj.
-In addition, the signing of the principle of cooperation between Thailand and Japan (14 December 1941), that the Royal Thai Army was responsible for raising forces to seize the Thai-Burma border, and to maintain the western coast in southern Thailand.
+In addition, the signing of the principle of cooperation between Thailand and Japan (14 December 1941), the Royal Thai Army was responsible for raising forces to seize the Thai-Burma border, and to maintain the western coast in southern Thailand.

-On 21 December 1941, the Thai government and the Japanese government signed a formal alliance agreement that was the Japan-Thai Alliance Pact causing the Royal Thai army to prepare hastily combat force from the two armed forces comprising the Royal Thai Army and the Royal Thai Air Forces (RTAF) across the country.
-At that time, the Royal Thai army had just finished Franco-Thai War only 7 months, the equipment of many units is in the process of being repaired.
-The Royal Thai army must hurry to organize an army by the force is divided into 3 main parts were reserve force, Phayap Army, and territorial defense force and with communications.
-The organization of the Phayap Army uses the 4th Army Circle in Nakhon Sawan as the Headquarters.
-Which the 4th Army Circle consisted of 1st Signal Battalion (Nakhon Sawan), 10th Artillery Battalion (Nakhon Sawan), 28th Infantry Battalion (Nakhon Sawan), 29th Infantry Battalion (Phitsanulok), 30th Infantry Battalion (Lampang), and 31st Infantry Battalion (Chiang Mai).
-Division of the Command of the Western Army Has appointed Lieutenant General Luang Sereeruengrit to be general, with the Payap Army Headquarters located at the British Consulate in Lampang Province (in the beginning, located in Nakhon Sawan).
-As for the command of the Phayap Army, Lieutenant General Charun Rattanakun Seriroengrit (aka Luang Seriroengrit) was appointed as a commander, then set up a headquarter at the British Consulate in Lampang Province (in the beginning, located in Nakhon Sawan).
+On 21 December 1941, the Thai government and the Japanese government signed a formal alliance agreement that was the Japan-Thai Alliance Pact, causing the Royal Thai Army to prepare a hastily assembled combat force from the two armed forces comprising the Royal Thai Army and the Royal Thai Air Force (RTAF) across the country.
+At that time, the Royal Thai army had just finished the Franco-Thai War only 7 months before, and the equipment of many units was in the process of being repaired.
+The Royal Thai army had to hurry to organize an army, and divided the force into 3 main parts: the reserve force, the Phayap Army, and territorial defense force, and communications.
+The organization of the Phayap Army used the 4th Army Circle in Nakhon Sawan as the Headquarters, which consisted of 1st Signal Battalion (Nakhon Sawan), 10th Artillery Battalion (Nakhon Sawan), 28th Infantry Battalion (Nakhon Sawan), 29th Infantry Battalion (Phitsanulok), 30th Infantry Battalion (Lampang), and 31st Infantry Battalion (Chiang Mai).
+Division of the Command of the Western Army was appointed to Lieutenant General Luang Sereeruengrit, with the Payap Army Headquarters located at the British Consulate in Lampang Province (in the beginning, located in Nakhon Sawan).
+As for the command of the Phayap Army, Lieutenant General Charun Rattanakun Seriroengrit (aka Luang Seriroengrit) was appointed as a commander, then set up a headquarters at the British Consulate in Lampang Province (in the beginning, located in Nakhon Sawan).
 In addition to Lt.
-Gen. Luang Seriroengrit as commander, there were also other high-ranking military officers included;
+Gen. Luang Seriroengrit as commander, there were also other high-ranking military officers, including;